amc-econ/nlp-emerging-technologies/README.md

 Project overview
 -------

 Identifying emerging technologies and understanding how they appear is a priority concern for policy-makers, since they can have “a revolutionary impact on the economy and society” [1].
 In the EU, recent efforts technological push were recently targetted towards the battery value chain (European Battery Alliance, 2017) and cloud computing (Gaïa-X, 2020).
+Deploying overarching industial policies in a specific technology implies picking a winner, or face failure.

 Three main research questions in innovation economics this project aim to answer are: